Marta Moreno Vega: Career

-Vega began her career in education obtaining a Bachelor's and a master's degree in Education from New York University.
+Vega began her career in education obtaining a Bachelor's and a master's degree in education from New York University.
 She started by teaching history and arts-in-education to junior high and high schools around New York City.

 In the spring of 1971, Vega was voted in as the second Director of El Museo del Barrio.
 As Director, she continued the founder's, Rafael Montañez Ortiz, work in educating the community about the need to support a museum depicting their history.
 In June 1974, she curated an exhibition documenting slavery and Afro-Puerto Rican heritage called Aspectos de la esclavitud en Puerto Rico.
 She served as director until March 1975.

 She was one of the founders of the Association of Hispanic Arts (AHA), which was created in 1975.
 AHA is a nonprofit organization dedicated to promoting the work of Hispanic artists.

 In 1976, she founded and became the Director of the Caribbean Cultural Center African Diaspora Institute (CCCADI) in New York City.
 The CCCADI is an international nonprofit dedicated to maintaining the history and traditions of the African diaspora in the Americas and promoting social activism, among other things.
-Vega was inspired to create the CCCADI after realizing that were was limited information about the African and Native cultures from the Caribbean and Latin American countries.
+Vega was inspired to create the CCCADI after realizing that there was limited information about the African and Native cultures from the Caribbean and Latin American countries.
 In January 2018, Vega became an advisor to the Board of Directors, with Margarita Rosa, Esq. present as the role of interim director of CCCADI.

 From 1996 to 2000, she was an assistant professor at Baruch College of City University of New York in the Black and Hispanic Studies department.
 She began this position after earning her doctorate in African Studies from Temple University the year prior.

 In 2000, Vega served as co-director of the Global Afro-Latino and Caribbean Initiative(GALCI) at Hunter College.
 The program promoted to make known the struggles of the Afro-Latino communities, which are less visible, and insisting that the human, civil, and cultural rights of these communities be respected and acknowledged.
 The program was terminated years later.
 That same year, she wrote her first book, The Altar of My Soul: The Living Traditions of Santeria.
 The book dives into the Santeria religion, detailing its origin, themes, and practices while connecting them to Vega's experiences both from her childhood, where she has seen her grandmother practice the religion and as an adult practicing it herself.
 In 2004, a few years later, Vega published a personal memoir based on the documentary, When the Spirits Dance Mambo: Growing Up Nuyorican in El Barrio.
 It covers the range of issues such as the influence of African culture in South America, Afro-Caribbean-American identity in the Latin community, and the religious aspects of the Santeria religion.
 She discusses the experience of living in Spanish Harlem, delving into her life as a woman of color.
 Her book, When the Spirits Dance Mambo, was reprinted and released in April 2018.